- Your State

 Each spring, parents face one of the biggest decisions they can make for their child’s future: What school environment will their child will spend about 1,000 hours in next year?

-In New Hampshire, the state allows each district decides to set its own open enrollment policies.
+In New Hampshire, the state allows each district to set its own open enrollment policies.
 Open enrollment refers to whether parents can send their children to any public school, regardless of where it is located.
 New Hampshire parents wanting to transfer their child to a different public school than the one they are assigned should contact their local school district to see if this is an option.
-Open enrollment is a valuable form of public school choice because it widens parents options, ensuring that their zip code isn’t the sole determiner of their education.
+In 2021, the state made this process more defined for parents if their student is experiencing “manifest educational hardship.”

 Families in New Hampshire have another tuition-free option in charter schools.
 Like traditional public schools, charter schools are public, free, and usually have no requirements for entry.
 What distinguishes charter schools is that they have extra freedom to innovate with curriculum and learning methods.
 Public charter schools are accountable to authorizing entities, such as colleges or school districts, for results.

 In New Hampshire, there are about 30 public charter schools that parents can choose from across the state.
 Each school has a charter which explains the school’s purpose and what specific community need it serves, whether that be providing a language immersion program or offering a rigorous, literacy-based curriculum.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system is usually used to determine admittance.

 You can learn about these options at the New Hampshire Alliance for Public Charter Schools.

 Depending on where you live in New Hampshire, you may also be able to consider a magnet school.
 Magnet schools are free public schools that allow kids to narrow in on a specific learning track, such as engineering or the performing arts.
 At a magnet school, all the subjects are taught through the lenses of that specific track.